Iraneus/betamedneed/_services/sharing.md

 layout: service
 ---

-Connect and share ideas and insights on medications and get feedback and recognition while contributing to improve care delivery.
+Connect and share ideas and insights with colleagues and contribute to improve care delivery.

 ![Pharm drugs](/images/illustrations/providers.jpg)

-Share your knowledge, expertise, ideas and experiences and provide guidance to other colleagues especially emerging professionals and providers in more local communities with limited resources.
+Share your knowledge and expertise, and provide guidance to other colleagues especially emerging professionals and providers in more local communities with limited resources.

-Medneed provides incentives for experts and professionals including the pharma scientists who discover and develop the drugs and clinicians on the front lines of care to share important updates and follow recommendation and feedback to achieving better outcomes.
+Medneed provides incentives for experts and professionals on the front lines of care to share important updates and follow recommendations for better outcomes.

 Get your drug observations to reach pharma scientists who work in drug discovery and development to encourage the development of better drugs with improved efficiency and less risk profiles.

-Follow medication evaluations and clinical reports on medicines, share observations on medications and get general feedback from users around the world.
+Follow medication evaluations and clinical reports on medicines, share observations on medications and get feedback on your experiences, and recognition for your contributions.

 Medneed is optimized for professional engagements that enable clinicians to have access to specialized knowledge and hard-to-find experiential medical information.